rezayat/code-samples/postgrest-react/README.md

 ## Row Level Security

-**Row Level Security** enabled on table users as follows:
+**Row Level Security** enabled on table applicants as follows:

 - Role **postgres** can view (select) all records
 - Roles can view their own records only
-- All roles can insert into table users
+- All roles can insert into table applicants

 ## Testing Authentication